 The municipal sales tax rates shown above are intended to provide a rate comparison of Boone County's various municipalities with those of nearby communities.
-All rates are effective as of January 1, 2020.
+All rates are effective as of January 1, 2022.

 SALES TAX COMPARISON

 Columbia 7.975%

-Boonville 8.225%
+Boonville 9.100%

-Fayette 7.975%
+Fayette 8.350%

-Jefferson City 7.725%
+Jefferson City 8.725%

-Fulton 8.225%
+Fulton 9.225%

-Sedalia 8.050%
+Sedalia 9.225%

 Moberly 8.475%

 Macon 8.600%

-Warrensburg 8.850%
+Warrensburg 8.975%

-Kirksville 8.350%
+Kirksville 8.600%

 Mexico 8.850%

 Springfield 8.100%

 Lee's Summit 8.100%

 TAXABLE SALES PER CAPITA Taxable Sales is the County's primary tax base and Boone County's ability to fund services over time is significantly impacted by its stability and growth.
-Historically, population growth has been a key factor influencing local taxable sales and sales tax revenue was correlated to population growth.
-In the chart on the facing page, the decline in taxable sales per capita reflects the on-going erosion of this tax base through untaxed e-commerce.
-The County's population continues to grow at a steady and strong rate; however, the County's primary operating revenue is declining.
+Historically, population growth has been a key factor influencing local taxable sales and sales tax revenue was strongly correlated to population growth.
+In the chart on the facing page, the increase in taxable sales per capita reflects the impact of 40 year high inflationary price increases.
+Prior to this, the County was experiencing an on-going erosion of this tax base due to untaxed e-commerce.
+The County's population continues to grow at a steady and strong rate; however, the County's primary operating revenue has been largely flat (and sometimes shrinking) in recent years.
+In April of 2022, Boone County voters approved a use tax that will equal the combined sales tax rate of 1.75%.
+The use tax is effective on January 1, 2023, enabling the County to receive voter-approved sales taxes on remote sales.

-Boone County's taxable sales per capita compares favorably to that for the state of Missouri as a whole; however, it reflects a declining trend.
+Boone County's taxable sales per capita compares favorably to that for the state of Missouri as a whole.